gemrb/gemrb.github.io/Dev-docs.md

 they sometimes contain useful info.

+## Maximizing performance

+This is something particularly interesting to porters to platforms with comparatively weak hardware.
+Some tricks to lower memory usage, I/O and/or CPU use: change [the settings](Manpage.md) `Logging=0`, `AudioDriver=None`, `GCDebug=1536`.
+If OpenGL(ES) is available, building with that enabled will of course help avoid software rendering.

 ## Cocoa Application Wrapper

 Apple platforms (Mac OS X & iOS) are built with a special wrapper.
 This